Introduction to Imagine 2084 Music Video

 The song is my version of John Lennon’s Imagine, which has been covered a million times by a million different artists, including Lennon’s son Julian.
 I wanted to do something different with it, which you will hear about midway through the song.
 That is when I introduce Moloch.

 Traditionally, Moloch refers to a Canaanite god, depicted here in an 18th-century drawing.
-The Hebrews of the Old Testament were commanded by their god to condemn practices associated with Moloch, practices which appear to have included child sacrifice.
+The Hebrews of the Old Testament were commanded by their god to condemn practices associated with Moloch, practices which may have included child sacrifice.

-Moloch featured prominently in Part 3 of Alan Ginsburg’s epic poem Howl.
-If you have not heard it, is well worth a listen.
+Moloch is prominently featured in Part 3 of Alan Ginsburg’s epic poem Howl.
+If you have not heard it, it is well worth a listen.

 My use of the old English “Thou” and “Thee” in Moloch’s speech is a technique I borrowed from Ernest Hemingway’s classic book For Whom the Bell Tolls.